 In order to prepare the Helmholtz center in Dresden even better for the future several large building projects are in progress.
 This creates unique research opportunities for scientists from around the globe.

 The objective of the DRESDYN project is the creation of a European platform for dynamo experiments and thermohydraulic studies with fluid sodium – the world’s first precession dynamo.
-With this facility it will be possible to simulate more realistically, for example, the evolution of the Earth’s magnetic field, the magnetosphere, than it has been possible with today’s propeller-driven dynamo experiments like the one in Riga.
+With this facility it will be possible to simulate more realistically, for example, the evolution of cosmic magnetic fields than it has been possible so far.
 These methods will also yield detailed insights into metal melts to develop new liquid-metal batteries for storing energy and to research the safety of the next generation of liquid-metal-cooled nuclear reactors.

 Contact: Dr. Gunter Gerbeth

 Center for Radiopharmaceutical Cancer Research